ntozubod/inr-1987/dev/doc/unicode_support/README.md

 Normalization / Denormalization.
 That is what it is referred to in the Unicode documentaton.

-## Current
+## Approach to be taken by INR

-At the present time, the focus is on Unicode as expressed as sequences of octets encoded as UTF-8 with no conversion to code point numbers or to other transfer formats.
+At the present time, INR will focus is on Unicode as expressed as sequences of octets encoded as UTF-8 with no conversion to code point numbers or to other transfer formats.
 These may be provided at a later time.
 UTF-8 is quite suitable for Linux and various similar operating system environments.
-Nonetheless, UTF-16 support should be possible in the future.
-Most other encodings in use are reasonably close to one of these two although GB 18030 might require more work.

-Briefly, UTF-8 encoding represents Unicode code points as a series of one to four octets.
+Briefly, UTF-8 encoding represents Unicode code points as a series of 1 to 4 octets.
 It is a variable length coding that encodes all 7-bit ASCII as itself in one octet (formerly called a byte) and larger code points appropriately using multiple continuation octets as needed.